msv-lab/f1x/doc/Manual.md

 When executing tests, f1x appends a path to its runtime library (libf1xrt.so) to the `LD_LIBRARY_PATH` environment variable.
 Therefore, the testing framework should not overwrite this variable.

+Some analyses implemented in f1x require additional runtime instrumentation.
+Specifically, it is needed to perform `dteq` analysis required for condition synthesis, to automatically localize suspicious files, and to support dynamic prioritization.
-In order to perfrom `dteq` analysis, f1x uses dynamic program instrumentation.
-To enable this, the testing framework has to execute the application binary using the command stored in `F1X_RUN` environment variable, if it is defined.
+To enable this, the testing framework has to execute the application binary using a command stored in `F1X_RUN` environment variable, if it is defined.
 For Bash test scripts, this can be achieved by simply placing `$F1X_RUN` in front of the program execution command:

     assert-equal () {
         diff -q <($F1X_RUN $1) <(echo -ne "$2") > /dev/null